60 (number)

 60 (sixty) is the natural number following 59 and preceding 61.
 Being three times 20, it is called threescore in older literature (kopa in Slavic, Schock in Germanic).

 In mathematics

 60 is the 4th superior highly composite number, the 4th colossally abundant number, the 9th highly composite number, a unitary perfect number, and an abundant number.
-It is the smallest number divisible by the numbers 1 to 6.

 The smallest group that is not solvable is the alternating group A_{5}, which has 60 elements.
+The group $A_5$ is also the rotational symmetry group of the regular icosahedron and of the regular dodecahedron.

 There are 60 one-sided hexominoes, the polyominoes made from six squares.

-There are 60 seconds in a minute, as well as 60 minutes in a degree.